 We record acquired intangible assets at fair value on the date of acquisition using the income approach to value the trade names, customer relationships and customer network and a replacement cost approach to value developed technology and our print network.
 The income approach calculates fair value by discounting the forecasted after-tax cash flows back to a present value using an appropriate discount rate.
 The baseline data for this analysis was the cash flow estimates used to price the transaction.
 We amortize such assets using the straight-line method over the expected useful life of the asset, unless another amortization method is deemed to be more appropriate.
-In estimating the useful life of the acquired assets, we reviewed the expected use of the assets acquired, factors that may limit the useful life of an acquired asset or may enable the extension of the useful life of an acquired asset without substantial cost, the effects of obsolescence, demand, competition and other economic factors, and the level of maintenance expenditures required to obtain the expected future cash flows from the asset.
+In estimating the useful life of the acquired assets, we reviewed the expected use of the assets acquired, factors that may limit the useful life of an acquired asset or may enable the extension of the useful life of an acquired asset or may enable the extension and other economic factors, and the level of maintenance expenditures required to obtain the expected future cash flows from the asset.